zuozhenggh/learning-library/content-management-library/apex-integration/content-capture/content-capture.md

 ## Introduction

-In this lab we will configure “Capture” capabilities to ingest email attachment from a configured email address and store that in asset repository.
+In this session we will configure “Capture” capabilities to ingest email attachment from a configured email address and store that in asset repository.

 Estimated Lab Time: 15 minutes

 ### Background

-Content Capture feature allows you to configure content ingestion from various sources like Email, FTP, Scanner device etc. It also support orchestration of other document processing activity like OCR, file type conversion etc. In this workshop, we will keep the use case simple but you can refer documentation for more advance use cases.
+Content Capture feature allows you to configure content ingestion from various sources like Email, FTP, Scanner device etc. It also support orchestration of other document processing activity like OCR, file type conversion etc. In this session, we will keep the use case simple but you can refer documentation for more advance use cases.

 Let’s have a look at the basic process of capturing content and uploading it to Oracle Content Management. section.